NoNamer777/HHS-Group-3-DVU/frontend/README.md

 This directory contains the React.js frontend for the project.

-For information about required tools (Node.js version, package manager, system dependencies, etc.), see the [README](../README.md) in the root of the repository:
+For information about required tools (Node.js version, package manager, system dependencies, etc.), see the [README](../README.md) in the root of the repository.

 ---